SputnikRocket/ArchLinuxARM-rk3588-installer/README.md

 requires [edk2-porting/edk2-rk3588](https://github.com/edk2-porting/edk2-rk3588) installed on SPI flash or sdcard to boot. preferably one of the latest actions builds.

-# WARNING: THE CODE CONTAINED HERE IS A WORK IN PROGRESS AND VERY MESSY.
-THESE SCRIPTS HAVE THE POTENTIAL TO DESTROY LOTS OF DATA AND ARE NOT GAURANTEED TO WORK.
-I AM NOT RESPONSIBLE FOR ANY DAMAGES DONE USING THESE SCRIPTS.
-USE AT YOU OWN RISK AND STUPIDITY.
+# WARNING: THE CODE CONTAINED HERE IS A WORK IN PROGRESS.
+THESE SCRIPTS HAVE THE POTENTIAL TO DESTROY LOTS OF DATA.
+I AM NOT RESPONSIBLE FOR ANY DAMAGES DONE USING THIS SCRIPT.
+USE AT YOU OWN RISK.

 requires:
 gptfdisk,